Ada-Developers-Academy/cs-fun-mock-interviews/README.md

 # cs-fun-mock-interviews
-ock interview submission assignments for CS Fundamentals in Internship.
+Mock interview submission assignments for CS Fundamentals in Internship.